EMS agencies are at risk.

 Citizens’ Ambulance Service Membership Subscriptions

-With sponsorship and support from Indiana County’s commissioners, a working group of community leaders studied the county’s EMS system and developed a framework for a countywide municipal emergency services authority.
+With sponsorship and support from Indiana County’s commissioners, a working group of community leaders studied the county’s EMS system and developed the framework for the Indiana County Municipal Emergency Services Authority.

-Municipal-Led: Formed in accordance with the Pennsylvania Municipality Authorities Act, the proposed authority would be a municipal-led public solution that provides management, oversight and funding for the countywide EMS system.
+Municipal-Led: Formed in accordance with the Pennsylvania Municipality Authorities Act, the authority is led by representatives of local participating municipalities, providing community oversight and management for the countywide EMS system.

-Local Board: The proposed authority board would consist of 13 members (one from each of 10 municipal districts; two at-large members; and a non-voting authority CEO).
-Each district would contribute to management of the authority through their district subcommittees.
+Local Board: The authority board consists of nine members (one from each of 8 municipal districts and a representative from the County).
+Each district contributes to the management of the authority through their district subcommittees.

-Public Funding: The proposed authority would charge all property owners an annual fee to fund its operation.
+Public Funding: Once operational, the authority will charge all property owners an annual fee to fund its operation.
 The mandatory fee is anticipated to be on par with EMS agency member subscription rates.
-The fee would replace EMS agency volunteer member subscriptions.
+The fee will replace EMS agency volunteer member subscriptions.

 Benefits For The Community